Ryan Poles: Chicago Bears

 Despite the influx of talent added to the roster, the Bears finished the 2024 season with a 5-12 record, a massive disappointment according to many sources.
 The season was underscored by the firing of offensive coordinator Shane Waldron just nine games into his tenure.
 Two weeks later, Matt Eberflus was fired after the 2024 Thanksgiving Day game at the Detroit Lions, where Eberflus was widely criticized for not calling a timeout in the dying moments of the team's 23-20 loss.
 Thomas Brown served as interim head coach for the final five games, finishing 1-4, with a win over the Green Bay Packers in the final game of the season snapping the Bears' 10-game losing streak.
-Poles and the Bears' brass eventually hired Lions offensive coordinator Ben Johnson to serve as Eberflus' successor.
+Poles and the Bears' brass eventually hired Lions offensive coordinator Ben Johnson to serve as Eberflus' successor, and shortly followed up by signing former New Orleans Saints head coach Dennis Allen as the team's defensive coordinator.

+During the 2025 NFL draft, Poles and his staff added some talent to the offense, drafting standout tight end Colston Loveland from Michigan, wide receiver Luther Burden III, offensive tackle Ozzy Trapilo, and running back Kyle Monangai.
+This came on top of significant additions that improved the offensive line, such as All-Pro left guard Joe Thuney, center Drew Dalman, and guard Jonah Jackson.

 On July 11, 2025, Poles and the Bears agreed to a three-year contract extension that runs through the 2029 season.

+In September 2025, Poles’ leadership and management style became the subject of a three-part investigative report by journalist Tyler Dunne, published in Go Long, which cited interviews with 32 current and former Chicago Bears players, coaches, scouts, and staff members and heavily criticized his leadership and internal communication.
+The report described concerns from scouts regarding the quarterback evaluation process leading up to the 2024 NFL Draft, with some alleging that dissenting opinions were discouraged and that alternative prospects were portrayed negatively during internal draft meetings.
+It further reported that Poles was dismissive of quarterback Drake Maye’s college film during evaluations, including accounts from sources who said he laughed and cut off film review sessions prematurely.
+The report included claims that critical background information from Caleb Williams’ medical report was not shared with offensive coaches, impacting their ability to coach him effectively.
+Interim head coach Thomas Brown confronted Poles about this late in the season, noting that the information would have been helpful months earlier.